-- 1. Locksets: Privacy locksets shall be provided at individual faculty and student toilet rooms.
+- Locksets: Privacy locksets shall be provided at individual faculty and student toilet rooms.
+Exception: Pre-K, Kindergarten, and First Grade toilet rooms inside the classroom shall be provided with a passage set. - 2.
 These locksets shall release upon turn of knob from inside and have an emergency release feature on outside, except at outward acting doors.
-Doors opening into traffic corridors require hotel function with indicator button. - 2.
-Room Numbering: For all school projects, the Owner shall provide permanent room signage and numbering system for door keying and signage. - Closers: shall be provided at fire/smoke doors (unless otherwise accepted by code requirements), exterior doors, general office doors to lobby/corridor areas, and kitchen toilet doors. - 4.
+Doors opening into traffic corridors require hotel function with indicator button. - 3.
+Room Numbering: For all school projects, the Owner shall provide permanent room signage and numbering system for door keying and signage. - Closers: shall be provided at fire/smoke doors (unless otherwise accepted by code requirements), exterior doors, general office doors to lobby/corridor areas, and kitchen toilet doors. - 5.
 Mullions: Use keyed steel removable mullions where required to provide 6 ft. wide service access to a building's lobby corridor system and to gym, cafeteria, libraries, band rooms, etc. Provide mullion stabilizers for mullions over 7 ft.
-Provide mullion cap spacer. - 5.
+Provide mullion cap spacer. - 6.
 Stops: Detail doors and frames to swing doors maximum degree possible.
 Heavy duty wall stops and floor stops (where they are not a tripping hazard) are preferred.
 Where possible, set stops to provide a minimum 105 deg. door swing.
 The minimum door swing opening shall be 95 deg.
 Wall stops shall be located a minimum of 3/4 width of door from hinge side.
-Use overhead stops in lieu of floor stops. - Kick Plates: shall be installed only at push side of doors with closers.
+Use overhead stops in lieu of floor stops. - 7.
+Kick Plates: shall be installed only at push side of doors with closers.
 At cafeteria service doors the stainless steel kickplate shall be extended to half door height and installed at both sides.
-If labeled door, be sure door manufacturer is approved for half-door height armor plate. - 7.
-Door Silencers: shall be provided at each door.
-Install three (3) at single doors up to 7 ft.-2 in. high, four (4) at single doors over 7 ft.-2 in. and two (2) at each pair of doors. - 8.
+If labeled door, be sure door manufacturer is approved for half-door height armor plate

+- 8. Door Silencers: shall be provided at each door.
+Install three (3) at single doors up to 7 ft.-2 in. high, four (4) at single doors over 7 ft.-2 in. and two (2) at each pair of doors. - 9.
 Installation Instructions: For future reference and maintenance, contractor shall provide one (1) copy of the installation instructions for each hardware unit digitally, delivered to owner prior to final approval of installed hardware.
 All special tools and adjusting devices and installation instructions must be delivered to Owner before final payment can be approved.
 Owner will verify that keys and hardware are supplied, properly installed, and operational before final payment can be approved.